seven5/seven5/README.md

 # Seven5

-## An opinionated, stiff web framework written in go.
+## An opinionated, stiff web framework written in Go and Javascript.

 For general information about the project see [seven5's documentation on github](http://seven5.github.com/seven5).

+For information about the latest release + screencasts: [Volga Announcement](https://github.com/seven5/seven5/wiki/ANN:-Seven5:-First-Public-Release)

 For information about the API, see the [seven5 package doc](http://gopkgdoc.appspot.com/pkg/github.com/seven5/seven5) and the [store package doc](http://gopkgdoc.appspot.com/pkg/github.com/seven5/seven5/store), thoughtfully provided by godoc.